adriaanm/replhtml/README.md

 The frontend is just an HTML page that communicates with a backend servlet via web sockets.
 The backend servlet does the actual command execution.
 The servlet is not multi-user save; the program is meant to be run on a single computer.

 **CAVEAT**: Right now, this is all highly experimental.
-And it has been thorougly tested only in Safari.
+And it has been thoroughly tested only in Safari.

 How to Run it
 -------------

-After downloading, use SBT to build

-      sbt update
-      sbt compile

-and then run the REPL servlet within an embedded Jetty server:

-      sbt run

-Then open the html file that contains the frontend in your browser:

-      src/main/webapp/index.html
+ - Configure `src/main/resources/application.conf`
+ - `sbt run`

 Accessing Application Classes
 -----------------------------